Social learning model of ornamental plant farmers in using social media for marketing

 Downloads

-Pera Nurfathiyah, Jambi University
+Pera Nurfathiyah, IPB University; Jambi University.

 IPB University, Faculty of Human Ecology, Department of Communication Science and Community Development, Bogor-West Java, Indonesia; Jambi University, Faculty of Agriculture, Agribusiness Study Program, Jambi, Indonesia.